gnaudio/jabra-developer-docs/README.md

 The following shows an overview of the source structure.
 Note the special  ```jabraMeta.js``` configuration file with key Jabra SDK metadata.
 This file must be updated when new releases are available.
 Another key configuration files is ```config.js``` which must be updated when adding new markdown files, languages etc.

+Dynamic effects are archived though the Vue components in components/Jabra.
+They all use the ```jabraService.js``` as a singleton service access layer that keep track of if the Jabra browser SDK is initialized or not so they different examples can co-exist without initialization problems.

+The project is pre-setup for multiple languages, but only the main readme has been (auto)-translated for German as a showcase.
+To add finish support, copy the softphone/resource folders into the various language folders and edit them.

 ```
 docs
     .vuepress